angyn3/ReadME-Generator/output/Readme.md

 "npm install"

 ## Usage
-The purpose of this file is to help users create a ReadMe file for all repos a lot quicker
+The purpose of this file is to help users create a readME file for their repo a lot quicker

 ## Contribution
-Me, Myself, & I
+undefined

 ## Tests
-Generate a ReadMe file
+To generate a readME document